Back to School: A Reptile Care Course for Beginners

 - Expected daily insect consumption.
 Some larger reptiles can eat a dozen or more roaches per day, while other smaller reptiles, like geckos, will only eat one or two feeder insects at a time.
 Understand your pet’s feeding needs, so you can plan accordingly.

 We usually advise customers to “go big” when it comes to selecting an enclosure.
 Start with an enclosure that can be a permanent home for your pet, even when it is fully grown.
 The most commonly recommended enclosure size for smaller reptiles like geckos and skinks is 20 gallons minimum for one adult, but we suggest going larger (20–40 gallons) so long as you can keep the habitat adequately heated and maintained.
 Bearded dragon habitats are typically 75–125 gallons.
 Keep in mind that some reptiles that grow significantly larger as adults, such as iguanas and water monitors, will need much bigger and higher enclosures so that they can climb.

 Lesson 3: Plan a Healthy and Delicious Diet

 Feeding a reptile is not as easy as just tossing a few insects into a cage.
 Different reptiles will require different types of food preparation as well as presentation.
 For example, geckos need to be fed one or two insects at a time so that none remain in the habitat after feeding time.
+Green anoles need to be offered 2-3 gut-loaded insects each day.
 Bearded dragons prefer gut-loaded live insects as well as various fruits and vegetables.
 We recommend doing some research about the best well-rounded diet for your pet, along with appropriate feeding times and methods.

 Lesson 4: Understand the Signs of an Unhappy Reptile